lapalme/pyrealb/demos/weather/README.md

 wind                      : [+0h,+12h):[sw, speed, 10], [+12h,+20h):[sw, speed, 20]
 ```

-The semi-open time intervals are indicated by hour modulo 24 prefixed with + for the next day and ⧺ for the day after tomorrow.
-The first line give the period name, its time interval, its id and the issue time.
-Then are given the (non `None`) field names with the terms with time intervals that intersect the period interval.
-Each term is shown with its time interval followed by its lists of values, some of which can be terms themselves (e.g. `thunderstorm` in `precipitation-type`)
+Semi-open time intervals are indicated using hours modulo 24.
+The next day is indicated by a + sign, while the day after tomorrow uses ⧺.
+The first line gives the period name, its time interval, its id and the issue time.
+Subsequent lines provide the (non `None`) fields, along with their corresponding time intervals and values.
+Some of those values can also contain other terms, such as `thunderstorm` within `precipitation-type`.

-Access to the information in `WeatherInfo` is performed with functions such as the following which returns only relevant terms for the period:
+Access to the information in `WeatherInfo` is performed with functions such as the following, which return only relevant terms for the period:

 ```python
 def get_precipitation_probabilities(self,period):